PDF(468.5 KB) View with Adobe Reader on a variety of devices

 When you configure SSL or any feature which implements Public Key Infrastructure (PKI) and digital certificates, a Rivest-Shamir-Adleman (RSA) keypair is required for the signing of the certificate.
-The follow command will generate an RSA keypair which will then be used when the self-signed PKI certificate is generated.
-When you make use of a modulus of 2048 bits, it is not a requirement, it is recommended to use the largest modulus available for enhanced security and compatibility with the AnyConnect client machines.
-To use a descriptive label is also recommended as it will allow for ease of key management.
+This command will generate an RSA keypair which will then be used when the self-signed PKI certificate is generated.
+Make use of a modulus of 2048 bits, it is not a requirement but it is recommended to use the largest modulus available for enhanced security and compatibility with the AnyConnect client machines.
+It is also recommended to use a descriptive key label which will assign with key management.
 The key generation can be confirmed with the show crypto key mypubkey rsa command.

 Note: Rather than using a self-signed certificate generated by the router, it is possible to use a certificate issued by a third-party CA. This can be done via a few different methods as discussed in this document: Configuring Certificate Enrollment for a PKI.

 After the trustpoint has been correctly defined, the router must generate the certificate by using the crypto pki enroll command.
 With this process, it is possible to specify a few other parameters such as the serial number and IP address.
 However, this is not required.
 The certificate generation can be confirmed with the show crypto pki certificates command.

 crypto pki enroll SSLVPN_CERT

 % Include the router serial number in the subject name? [yes/no]: no